-With a large number of truly excellent teachers, OISE prides itself on both its outstanding teaching as well as knowledge about teaching, and has the potential to contribute to rethinking the pedagogy and learning at the University.
-In order to play a leadership role in researching, innovating, and assisting others in improving pedagogy at all levels of education, our work needs to be informed by an understanding of diverse ways of knowing, moving well beyond narrower notions of what should be learned, and how it can be learned.
-Researchinformed pedagogy and the application of new and emerging digital technologies in ways that may be socially or educationally transformative should be another hallmark of our pedagogical leadership.
+In order to play a leadership role in researching, innovating and assisting others in improving pedagogy at all levels of education, our work needs to be informed by an understanding of diverse ways of knowing, moving well beyond narrower notions of what should be learned, and how it can be learned.
 Exploring arts-based, Indigenous methodologies and other transformative approaches to pedagogy is vital to our role in enabling important understandings for our learners, including new and experienced teachers and other educators.
-Listening to learners, understanding their needs through collaboration between them and educators, and the ability to coconstruct new approaches to learning are also critical.
+Listening to learners, understanding their needs through collaboration between them and educators, and the ability to coconstruct new approaches to learning, is critical to our approach.
 Examining institutional practices, policies, programs and pedagogies that shape teacher education, professional learning and school practice helps to situate and identify spaces for pedagogical innovation and change.
-Additionally, OISE's teaching and research expertise in postsecondary education, including a focus on colleges and universities, as well as adult education, workplace learning and lifelong learning, can influence trends and developments in these domains and advance educational innovation.
-Taken together, these approaches will support OISE's leadership in transformative and innovative pedagogy at all levels of education, and ensure the outstanding quality of our academic programs.
+Additionally, research-informed pedagogy and the application of new and emerging digital technologies in ways that may be socially or educationally transformative should be another hallmark of our pedagogical leadership.
+Taken together, this approach will ensure that OISE and its graduates are leaders in pedagogical innovation and education excellence.